mihaifm/smolpress/readme.md

 ### Comments

 The comments system is simple and smol.
 Comments are saved as json files and converted to html when the site is generated.
 There is no anti-spam protection but the number of comments per post and comment length are limited by config options.
-It should also be fairly straightforward to install something like [Akismet](https://www.npmjs.com/package/akismet-api) to prevent spam.
+You can also moderate comments from the admin panel.

 ### Themes